serralex/weather-app/README.md

 # Your Weather App

-This is a weather app that displays the current weather information for the user's location.
-It also allows searching for custom cities, and it will show a list of your current searches.
-The app uses various APIs to provide accurate and up-to-date weather data.
+This is a weather app that displays the weather information for the user's location by default.
+It also allows users to search for cities and retrieve weather information.
+Additionally, the app provides a list of the user's current searches

 ## Features